The New Microsoft - Visual Studio Community, Open-Source .NET, Expanded Xamarin Partnerships and more

 Visual Studio 2015

 As of November 12th 2014, Visual Studio 2015 (preview) is available for download.
-There’s some really cool improvements and additions to the toolset which can be read about here.
+There’s some really cool improvements and additions to the toolset.
+Read about the latest preview here.

 I’ve successfully installed Visual Studio 2013 and Visual Studio 2015 (preview) side-by-side and haven’t experienced any problems.